Tuesday 3 October 1939

 |U-35 featured on the cover of Life Magazine.|

-Western Front: The French wind up Operation Saar by completing their withdrawal from the Warndt Forest/Saarbrücken salient.
+Western Front: The French end Operation Saar by completing their withdrawal from the Warndt Forest/Saarbrücken salient.
 The French claim to have occupied 154 square miles of German territory.

 Elsewhere, the BEF mans a section of the Western Front.